pandeygopal/EcomProject/README.md

 CREATE DATABASE payment_db;
 EXIT;

-3. Run Microservices in IntelliJ IDEA:
-Open the project in IntelliJ and run each microservice by right-clicking its main application class.
-Start them in this order:
+Build the Project:
+Compile all modules and install dependencies using Maven from the root directory.

+mvn clean install

+Run the Microservices:
+Start each microservice from your IDE in the correct order:

 service-registry